MonashNovaRover/nova/src/ros/rover/README.md

 ``sudo echo "source ~/nova_ws/src/core/nova.sh" < ~/.bashrc``

 This will run the main bash script after every new Terminal instance.
 These will be required to run the bash scripts.
+Alternatively, to install all packages, dependencies and repositories to your Linux device, run the following bash script:

+``sudo ./ core/macros/setup.sh``

+Be aware,t his script will remove the current repositories and replace them all, along with all the macros.
+Make sure you have no local commits prior to running this line of code.

 ---